NBC Nightly News: Announcer

-NBC Nightly News and all NBC News programs had an animation of the Statue of Liberty for their opening sequences from September 1985 to April 1988.

-From late 2007 through 2012, the intro commenced with a timeline showing the different NBC News anchors and logos whilst the show's theme song plays followed by showing the NBC News' filming station in New York (It does not appear when telecasts are filmed in other areas like Washington).

-From 2012 through 2016, the intro was different pictures of the earth which formed into the NBC News' filming station in New York.

 Notable incidents

-In September 2001, a letter containing anthrax was addressed to then NBC Nightly News anchor Tom Brokaw as part of the 2001 anthrax attacks.
-Brokaw was not harmed, but two NBC News employees were infected.
+The failure of journalists, including with the NBC Nightly News, to check atrocity stories helped convince the US public to support the US-led invasion of Iraq in 1990-1991.
+One part of this was the Nayirah testimony, in which a 15-year-old Kuwaiti girl who was publicly identified only as Nayirah at the time testified before the US Congressional Human Rights Caucus that she had been a volunteer nurse at a Kuwaiti hospital at the time of the Iraqi invasion of Kuwait and witnessed Iraqi soldiers taking premature babies out of incubators in a maternity ward.
+It was later reported that she was the daughter of the Kuwaiti ambassador to the US, Saud Nasser Al-Saud Al-Sabah, and a public relations firm had coached her rehearsing her perjury.

-On April 18, 2007, NBC News received a package containing a "multimedia manifesto" from Seung-Hui Cho, the gunman responsible for the Virginia Tech shooting that occurred two days earlier, the deadliest school shooting in American history.
+On April 18, 2007, NBC News received a package containing a "multimedia manifesto" from Seung-Hui Cho, the gunman responsible for the Virginia Tech shooting that occurred two days earlier.
 Upon the package's discovery, NBC News handed the package over to federal authorities.
-The specific details of the package contained a DVD disc of Cho reading from a typed manifesto (also in the package), as well as more than 40 pictures of Cho brandishing weapons, including the two handguns believed to have been used in the massacre.
-Some of the package's contents were shown, albeit copied from the originals and edited for profanity, on the April 18, 2007, edition of NBC Nightly News, with anchor Brian Williams and NBC chief justice correspondent Pete Williams (no relation to Brian) examining the package's contents in the opening moments of the broadcast.
+The specific details of the package contained a DVD disc of Cho reading from a typed manifesto, as well as more than 40 pictures of Cho brandishing weapons, including the two handguns believed to have been used in the massacre.
+Some of the package's contents were shown, albeit copied from the originals and edited for profanity, on the April 18, 2007, edition of NBC Nightly News, with anchor Brian Williams and NBC chief justice correspondent Pete Williams examining the package's contents in the opening moments of the broadcast.

 On November 29, 2011, a fire alarm went off in the studio a few seconds into the Nightly News Eastern Time Zone broadcast.
 Despite the false alarm, Brian Williams continued to anchor throughout the entire broadcast.
 Once the alarm had been turned off, Williams redid the broadcast for the Mountain and Pacific Time Zones, and other selected stations.
-NBC News apologized for the incident on the program's Twitter account:
+Brian Williams apologized to east coast viewers at the conclusion of the following night's broadcast, and NBC News apologized for the incident on the program's Twitter account: